lollyboy142/AIODosager/README.md

 This contains the all in one dosager tools.
-That contains ping, icmp and syn packets.
+This contains ping, icmp and syn packets.
+Happy dosing!